Cornell-MAE-UG/fa25-portfolio-HelenLaird/_projects/2025-torque-wrench-optimization.md

 title: Torque Wrench Optimization
 description: Cad/ANSYS project
 technologies: [Autodesk Fusion],[ANSYS], [MATLAB]
+image: /assets/images/wrench_final_render
 ---

 For my Mechanics of Engineering Materials class, we were asked to use ANSYS to analyze a given torque wrench, then write a MATLAB script to optimize the design.
 We would then run a series of hand calculations and use ANSYS to confirm the newly optimized design.
 We were looking at specs including stress, strain, deformation, and factor of safety against brittle failure, crack growth failure, and fatigue failure.

 After running through the given base case, we wrote a script that would determine the best possible material and dimensions of a new design, based on the specs we analyzed in the base case.
 For the material, we landed on Ti-6Al-4V -- a titanium alloy.
 This was found to be the most suitable material for this wrench because it has a high ratio of strength relative to its weight.
-This is a tool at the end of the day, so it is important that it has the strength it needs to complete its tasks without being too heavy for the user to operate throughout a day.
+This is a tool at the end of the day, so it is important that it has the strength it needs to complete its tasks without being too heavy for the user to operate throughout the day.
 It has a high sensitivity due to the balance it has between strength and compliance, so it can be made thinner without compromising on strength compared to materials such as aluminum or steel.
 So, it is just the best of both worlds and is the ideal material to use for this torque wrench design.

 We then determined the best dimensions for this torque, which can be seen below in the CAD rendering.
 <p align="center">